 - Persistent coughing that might produce mucus or blood

 - Uncontrollable weight loss

 - Clubbing of the fingertips and toes

 If you’re experiencing any of these symptoms, you should seek medical assistance immediately.
-Catching the disease in its earlier stages allows more treatment possibilities for controlling the symptoms and slowing its progression.
+Catching the disease in its earlier stages allows more treatment possibilities.

 What Are the Causes of Bronchiectasis?